 Note that there is much more seasonality in trust fund income compared to trust fund cost.
-There are 2 reasons for seasonality in the quarterly income figures.
+There are 2 primary reasons for seasonality in the quarterly income figures.

-- Tax income reaches a peak in the second calendar quarter when many self-employed people pay their taxes with their income tax returns.
+- Tax income generally reaches a peak in the second calendar quarter when many self-employed people pay their taxes with their income tax returns.
 After the second quarter, tax income falls as earnings of more and more people reach the taxable maximum for Social Security.

 - Interest on special-issue securities is paid on June 30 and December 31.
 While relatively small amounts of interest are paid in every month when securities are redeemed, interest income is always largest in the second and fourth quarters.